 In previous years this event was broadcast live on Facebook and Rainier Avenue Radio.
 The youth coordinators conduct leadership games, conduct speaking assignments, and role-play for video productions.
 Youth participants evaluate each other's box gardens and projects.
 At the end of the harvest, the youth will have a project such as a dish, or vegetables for display at the Harvest Dinner

-Most physical activities for Clean Greens youth are outside and are hands-on activities in farming, which include planting, transplanting, weeding, and harvesting crops at the Duvall Farm.
+Most physical activities for Clean Greens youth are outside and hands-on in farming, which include planting, transplanting, weeding, and harvesting crops at the Duvall Farm.

-Youth also take field trips to the Yes Farm in Seattle, being trained by the Black Farmers Coalition.
-If weather permits, the youth will walk to the Yes Farm on Yesler Ave from the Clean Greens market stand on 21st & Yesler.
-Scheduled workshops are conducted indoors, afterwards, activities will include leadership games or vegetable games, such as "Guest the Vegetable."
+Youth also take field trips to Farm's in Seattle, being trained by the Black Farmers.
+Workshops are conducted indoors, afterwards, activities will include leadership games or vegetable games, such as "Guest the Vegetable."
 At the end of the youth activities, participants will help the program by loading CSA bags or helping with market needs.

 There is no distinction between the ages groups of the youth activities.
 However, the older participants are encouraged to support younger participants with their projects such as their personal home gardens, instructing also on planting or harvesting.

-This is effective in training our youth on healthy living and eating, teaching them the value of farming, knowing how to raise your food, also they learn what is organic or junk food, why it's important to eat healthy.
-The youth are trained to appreciate vegetables and they like and understand the fact that they participated in growing the vegetables and bringing them to the tables of the communities.
+This was effective in training our youth on healthy living and eating, teaching them the value of farming, knowing how to raise their food, also learning the importance of eating organic vs junk food.
+The youth are trained to appreciate vegetables and they participate in growing vegetables and bringing them to the tables of their communities.